vmware-tanzu/asset-relocation-tool-for-kubernetes/README.md

 make test-enemies
 ```

-Enemy tests require credentials to talk to the internal harbor registry, which we attempt to automatically fetch using `vault`.
+Enemy tests require credentials to talk to the internal harbor registry, ask Pete if you need access to a certain project.

 All tests can be run with: